zahiruldu/global.hackathon/Teams/cool_kid_alert/ABOUT.md

   And I got an internship at an informatics lab!

 ##Kevin
   Known as "Bear".
-Algorithm master and math wiz.
+Algorithm master and High School math wiz.
 Straight out of Longmont.
   I'm pretty sure I'm cooler than Alan.
 I think.
   I like to work with C/C++, so if you need help, I'd be happy to give you some **pointers**.